macaroni-os/macaroni-site/site/content/docs/mark/_index.md

 milestone so what we can share is at least the plan.

-Through this vision we are been really lucky to find our Sponsors, really thanks always for their support, and thourgh them we also oriented the development of our tools to be more connected to their technologies in order to share the better experience possible to our users.
+Through this vision we are been really lucky to find our Sponsors, really thanks always for their support, and through them we also oriented the development of our tools to be more connected to their technologies in order to share the better experience possible to our users.

 For this reason, the `mark-devkit` tool that is the main (but not the only) module used to keep